-Data pertaining to all groups will be analysed and reported to the governing board both termly and annually.
+Data pertaining to all groups will be analysed and reported to the governing board.
 All available information will also be evaluated against the school's stated equality objectives.
 Issues arising will be incorporated into the schools' annual Improvement Plan, CPD plan and staff appraisal objectives, if appropriate.